Manuscript accepted on : 25-12-2023

 Histology

 Fig.10 (a-h) depicts the morphological analysis of adult zebrafish liver tissue from both the control and treated groups.
-The liver sample of the control group of zebrafish showed normal morphological structure.
-Histological abnormalities were found in the liver tissues treated with 10 mg/L of rGO with clear evidence of sinusoidal and venous congestion, vacuole formation or cytoplasmic vacuolation of hepatocytes and necrosis.
-Exposure to 50 mg/L, 100 mg/L and 200 mg/L of rutin elicited an increased hepatic plate gap in the liver, and sinusoidal and venous congestion.
-However, zebrafish treated with rGO and rutin supplementation (distinct doses mentioned above) showed markedly reduced changes, in the irregular shape of hepatocytes and vacuole formation or cytoplasmic vacuolation of hepatocytes.
+The liver samples of the control group and rutin (50 mg/L, 100 mg/L and 200 mg/L) exposed zebrafish showed normal morphological structure.
+Histological abnormalities were found in the liver tissues treated with rGO (10 mg/L), with clear evidence of sinusoidal and venous congestion, cytoplasmic vacuolation of hepatocytes, necrosis and increased hepatic plate gap.
+However, zebrafish treated with rGO and rutin supplementation (distinct doses mentioned above) showed markedly reduced changes, in the irregular shape of hepatocytes and cytoplasmic vacuolation of hepatocytes.
 Less harm was demonstrated in the groups treated with rGO along with rutin.

 Discussion